Limited Liability Company – D.O.O.

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-Yes, there might be two different types of shares: (i) ordinary shares (“ obične akcije”) and (ii) preferential shares, which grant special powers to the sahreholders such as the right to a dividend in a pre-set cash amount (“preferencijalne akcije”).
+Yes, there can be two (2) different types of shares: (i) ordinary shares (obične akcije) and (ii) preferential shares, which grant special powers to the shareholders such as the right to a dividend in a pre-set cash amount (povlašćene akcije).

 What documentation is required for the transfer of ownership interests?

-The transfer of the shares of the non-public AD is done through the share transfer agreement which has to be notarized.
+Transfer of the shares of a non-public AD is done through a share transfer agreement which has to be notarised.

-The transfer of the shares of the public AD is performed by the transfer of the shares to the account of the acquirer of the shares by the Securities Commission and clearing house after the public offering is terminated.
+Transfer of the shares of a public AD is performed by the transfer of the shares to the account of the acquirer of the shares by the Securities Commission and Central Clearing Depository Company after the public offering is terminated.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-Transfer of the ownership has to be registered before the Central Depositary Agency.
+Transfer of the ownership has to be registered before the Central Clearing Depository Company, and the Share transfer agreement must be notarized.

 Are there any applicable stamp duties imposed when transferring ownership interests?

-Yes.
-In case of sale or transfer of shares in a legal entity, the profit from such transaction is taxed at the rate of 9%
+Yes, in case of sale or transfer of shares in a legal entity, the profit from such transaction is taxed at the rate of:

 How are shares issued? (including information on payment obligations, registration requirements)

-• Issuance of the Resolution on share emission;
+• issuance of the Resolution on share issuance;

-• Submitting a request to the Security Commission for obtaining approval for public offer;
+• submitting a request to the Security Commission to obtaining approval for public offer;

-• Issuer and Central Deposit Agency must enter into an Agreement;
+• the issuer and the Central Clearing and Depository Company must enter into an Agreement;

-• Drafting Prospect of shares and announcing public offer for shares pay-in;
+• drafting a Prospectus of shares and announcing a public offer for shares pay-in; and

-Registration of issuance before Securities Commission and Central Depositary Agency;
+• registration of the issuance with the Securities Commission and Central Clearing and Depositary Company.

-Issued shares must be registered with Central Deposit Agency, from which moment rights and obligations arise.
+Issued shares must be registered with Central Clearing and Deposit Company, from which moment their rights and obligations arise.

 Equity contributions can be monetary or non-monetary.
-Non-monetary contribution made to a company shall be appraised by one or more certified independent experts.
-Experts can be natural persons, legal entities or firm, with relevant license for appraisal.
+Non-monetary contributions made to a company must be appraised by one (1) or more certified independent experts.
+Experts can be natural persons, legal entities, or firms, with the relevant license for appraisal.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-The AD may purchase its own shares, in accordance with the Articles of Association or the Board of Directors’ decision, based on the approval of the Shareholders Assembly, but the acquired shares must not exceed 10% of the company’s share capital.
-The AD is obliged to cancel its own shares that have not been resold 3 years from the date of acquisition within three days from the date of expiry of the deadline without the need for a separate decision of the Shareholders Assembly
+The AD may purchase its own shares, in accordance with the Articles of Association, based on the decision of the Shareholders Assembly or an extraordinary decision of the Board of Directors or Supervisory board, but the acquired shares must not exceed 10% of the company's share capital.
+The AD is obliged to cancel its own shares that have not been resold three (3) years from the date of acquisition within three (3) days from the date of expiry of the deadline without the need for a separate decision of the Shareholders Assembly.

-A company’s share capital may be reduced by a decision of its Shareholders Assembly, but not below the minimal amount of share capital.
-A decision on share capital reduction shall be passed by the Shareholders Assembly by a three-quarters majority of the voting power present.
-A decision on share capital reduction shall specify the objective, the volume and the manner of such reduction.
+A company's share capital may be reduced by a decision of its Shareholders Assembly, but not below the minimal amount of share capital.
+A decision on share capital reduction must be passed by the Shareholders Assembly by a three-quarters majority of the voting power present.
+A decision on share capital reduction must specify the objective, the volume, and the manner of such reduction.

 Any requirements with respect to distributions to shareholders?

-The Company cannot make a capital reduction unless it offers additional guarantees for its obligations to any creditor who requested so.
+The Company cannot make a capital reduction unless it offers additional guarantees for its obligations to any creditor who so requests.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?